-As you sew, you will discover that maneuvering the fabric is different from conventional sewing because the threads form around the stitch fingers (fig. A).
+As you sew, you will discover that maneuvering the fabric is different from conventional sewing because the threads form around the stitch fingers. (fig. A)

 To clear the stitch fingers, simply raise the presser foot, which releases all threads.
-Turn the handwheel forward to raise the needle(s).
-Then pull the threads gently from behind the foot (fig. B).
-The stitches are now released from the fingers (fig. C).
+Raise the needle(s).
+Then pull the threads gently from behind the foot. (fig. B) The stitches are now released from the fingers. (fig. C)